artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 *d.
 Simulate the program in Ripes and confirm if your answer to the previous item is correct.*

+This is a screenshot of the simulator during the cycle when the ```add``` instruction is in the WB stage.

 <p align="center">
   <img src="Images/Solution_1-d.png" width=90% height=90%>
 </p>